Solar Panels Louisiana — Costs, Savings & Payback

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Full Retail NEM (1:1) — every exported kWh credited at full rate.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Louisiana Solar Data at a Glance
+Louisiana Solar Data at a Glance

 Louisiana solar panels make financial sense in 2026 despite a below-average electricity rate of $0.1244/kWh.
 The key driver: 5.28 daily sun hours and a 2–5%/year rate increase trend that makes every year of delay more expensive.
 Solar panels in Louisiana typically pay back in ~18 years.

-Why Solar Makes Financial Sense in Louisiana
+Why Solar Panels in Louisiana Make Financial Sense

 - At $0.1244/kWh, Louisiana's rate is below average — but 5.28 daily sun hours and a 2–5%/year rate increase trend still make solar panels Louisiana a sound long-term investment